P-hong-NG/vex-pygame-sandbox/DEV_JOURNAL.md

 Includes future plans and a working-in-progress function: The ability to add different layers to the robot that would behave differently to the environment, depending on which layer that part of the bot is on (bottom, middle, or top)

 This is what I, for now, intend to work on over the next few days, and I will be following those sketches pretty closely (orrr not, just have to see :) )

+[July 27, 2026] - Designing and brainstorming process for Intake/Outake system in Drive mode

+===The "problem"=== When designing the collection mechanics for the intake and outtake systems, I needed to determine how game elements (rings/triballs/blocks/ect.) interact with the front intake zone during Drive Mode.
+Two routes came up:

+_Approach A: Passive collision detection
++How it works: The instant a dynamic game piece enters the intake bounding box, the physics engine automatically despawns it from the field and appends it to the robot's inventory list.
++Pros: Simple to implement.
+Requires no extra control inputs or keybinding infrastructure.
++Cons: Unrealistic.
+Drivers lose tactical control; they can't choose when to ignore an element or push it across the field without sucking it in.

+_Approach B: Active keybind/ User controlled intake +How it works: Collection triggers only if a dynamic object overlaps with the intake zone AND the driver is actively pressing/holding the designated intake keybind
++Pros: It gives the user way more control over the robot and its function, allowing for personalized keybinds and a more realistic competition feel.
+Enables reverse-intaking
++Cons: Requires building a dynamic keybinding engine, expanding settings.json persistence (save_settings() / load_all_data()), and adding a key mapping menu to the Pause modal.

+===Why approach "B" wins=== Although building custom keymapping and data persistence requires more setup initially, it aligns directly with the long-term roadmap I had.
+To maximize usability across both controller and keyboard players, I am implementing a customizable toggle setting in the Keybind config - users can choose to turn the intake on or off from one button or choose to hold the button to activate.
+Controller users prefer to hold the intake (mimicking the real VEX controller trigger that my team has), while keyboard users will benefit heavily from toggle intake.